 Under the law in the state of Texas, should you die without a will, your minor children will be raised by the surviving parent.
 But what happens if both parents are no longer alive in Houston?
 The law regarding state intestate succession will then look to a grandparent.
 If more than one grandparent is still alive, the court will make a determination based on what they feel is in the best interests of the child.
 If no grandparent is alive, then the courts will consider the next closest living relative.

 Family relations can be complicated especially under the law.
 You may not have wished for a relative to be the guardian of your children.
 There may be family members you would not want your children to be raised by or would provide an environment that you would not want for them.
 But without a valid will in place, intestate succession laws and the courts will make these determinations.
 Especially when you are the parent of minor children, a will is critical to ensure the care of your children should something happen to you.

 Speaking to an experienced attorney about planning your estate is very important to ensure that your loved ones avoid probate in the event of your passing away.
-A skilled attorney may be able to explain wills and trusts to you and how they can provide your loved ones with the protection they need in the future.
+A skilled attorney who is well-versed in estate law may be able to explain wills and trusts to you and how they can provide your loved ones with the protection they need in the future.

 Naming the executor of your estate is one of the other important considerations of a will.
 Your executor should be a trusted individual who will be responsible for carrying out the responsibilities of administering your estate.

 If you die without a will, the court will be required to name an administrator to carry out these duties.
 This is often one of your primary heirs based on intestate succession.
 Unfortunately, without a valid will in place, the court cannot consider your wishes, and your executor may not be someone you would have chosen.
 This is why it is important to speak to a skilled attorney when planning your estate.